 The following circumstances will be considered as appropriate reasons for the issuing of Penalty Notices:

-From September 2013 the Department for Education amended the Education (Pupil Registration) (England) Regulations 2006 removing the Head Teacher’s ability to authorise leave of absence for a family holiday.
-Requests for holidays in term-time will not be authorised as the Regulations only allow Head Teacher’s to authorise absence (leave) in “exceptional circumstances”.
+From August 2024 the Department for Education amended the Education (Pupil Registration) (England) Regulations 2006 removing the Headteacher’s ability to authorise a leave of absence.
+Requests for leave of absences in term-time will not be authorised as the Regulations only allow Headteachers to authorise absence (leave) in “exceptional circumstances”

-Please note; The Penalty Notice applies to each child and each parent/ carer.
-For example where there are two parents/ carers in the household and one child, the Penalty Notice will be £240.00 reducing to £120.00 if paid within 21 days.
+Please note: The Penalty Notice applies to each child and each parent or carer.
+For example, where there are two parents or carers in the household and one child, the Penalty Notice will be £480 reducing to £240 if paid within 21 days.

-At Rose Street Primary School, we consider attendance and these new legal powers so important that we are bringing this to your attention.
+At Sheerness West Federation, we consider attendance and these new legal powers so important that we are bringing this to your attention.

 Common questions regarding attendance